-- Oracle PL/SQL: A proprietary PL/1-like language which supports the execution of SQL queries: - Advantages: - Many Oracle-specific features, high performance, tight integration. - Advantage, overall performance can be optimized by analyzing both the queries and the surrounding program logic. - Disadvantages: - Ties the applications to a specific DBMS. - The application programmer must depend upon the vendor for the application development environment. - It may not be available for all platforms.
+- Oracle PL/SQL: A proprietary PL/1-like language which supports the execution of SQL queries: - Advantages: - Many Oracle-specific features, higher performance, tight integration. - Performance may be optimized by analyzing both the queries and the surrounding program logic. - Disadvantages: - Ties the applications to a specific DBMS. - The application programmer must depend upon the vendor for the application development environment. - It may not be available for all platforms.